Corporate & board cyber-exposure briefings

 ANALYSISNIS2 Personal Liability: What the Directive Actually Says About Board Members

 The NIS2 Directive requires management bodies to approve, oversee, and bear liability for cybersecurity risk management.
-Twenty-one EU member states have transposed it into law.
-Most compliance programmes focus on technical measures — but Article 20 asks boards to understand the risks, including their own digital exposure.
+Twenty-two EU member states have transposed it into law.
+The directive sets the standard of care; national company law supplies the personal claim — and the gap most boards leave open is their own digital exposure.

 ANALYSISBasic-Fit, Booking.com, and the SEPA Direct Debit Fraud Kit